 These experiences strengthened the friendly ties between the Jovanovichs and the Istomins.
 The two couples often met in the villa that the Jovanovichs had recently acquired in Cap-à-l’Aigle, Quebec, on the banks of the St. Lawrence.
 When the Istomins left New York for Washington, as Marta had just taken over the artistic direction of the Kennedy Center, the Jovanovich’s apartment was almost always at their disposal as a pied-à-terre in New York.

 Until 1986, Istomin worked on various facsimile editions.
 The last one was devoted to the Wessex edition of the collected works of Thomas Hardy, published in 24 volumes by Macmillan in 1913.
 Two hundred and fifty numbered copies were printed on handmade paper by the presses of the famous London printing house Curwen Press, and beautifully bound in dark goat leather.
 Other writers were contemplated but had to be abandoned.
-These publications were very expensive and HBJ was in a difficult financial situation, especially since the British press magnate, Robert Maxwell, had decided to get his hands on HBJ, proposing to buy it back for $2 billion.
-Jovanovich refused and had to embark on a recapitalization project which led him to incur very heavy debt and caused the company to decline.
+These publications were very expensive and HBJ was in a difficult financial situation, especially since the British press magnate, Robert Maxwell, had taken it into his head to lay hands on HBJ, proposing to buy it back for $2 billion.
+Jovanovich refused, but was subsequently obliged to embark on a recapitalization project which led him to incur very heavy debt, thus causing the company to go into a gradual decline.
 He finally left in 1990.

 Istomin also contributed to other projects, particularly Galina Vishnevskaya’s memoirs.
 They were edited by Marie Arana and published by HBJ in 1984 under the title Galina: A Russian Story.
 Recounting her personal life, but also the many difficulties of Russian artists and intellectuals confronted with the Soviet regime, the book was a great success and was translated into many languages.